Sant'Agata Bolognese

 Sant'Agata Bolognese (Western Bolognese: Sant'Èghete; City Bolognese: Sant'Ègata) is a small comune in the Metropolitan City of Bologna, Emilia-Romagna, in the north of Italy.
 It is notable for being the headquarters of the luxury automobile manufacturer Automobili Lamborghini.

 It is named after Saint Agatha of Sicily.

+Economy

+From the industry it is internationally known for hosting the headquarters of Lamborghini, which emerged as a company producing agricultural machinery, and later became a company of luxury automobiles.